May 7, 2021

 After the birth

 Before you leave the hospital the midwife will give you a list of serious illnesses to look out for in you and your baby.
+These should be discussed with you to ensure you fully understand the information given to you.
+It will be reiterated again by the community midwife when you receive your first home visit which will usually be within 24 hours.
 It is important to read this information so as to be aware of any potential problems.

 In some cases women think they should wait until the midwife is due to see them at home the following day.
 If you have concerns during the night about you or your baby you can phone the maternity unit and speak to a midwife who should give you the correct advice.
 If you feel your concerns have not been heard and you remain significantly worried about you or your baby, the only option would be to go to A&E.